 Reprints of articles in journals that have not been refereed must not be provided unless in response to a request.
 Placing documents on exhibition stands amounts to an invitation to take such materials, i.e. it solicits the request.
-When providing an unsolicited reprint of an article about a medicine, it should be accompanied by prescribing information (Supplementary Information to Clause 10.1 of ABPI Code).
+Providing an unsolicited reprint of an article about a medicine constitutes promotion of that medicine and it should be accompanied by prescribing information (Supplementary Information to Clause 10.1 of the ABPI Code).

-All material relating to medicines and their uses, whether promotional or not, that is sponsored by a pharmaceutical company, must identify that fact sufficiently prominently so that the reader or recipient is aware of the position from the outset (Clause 9.10 of the ABPI Code).
+All material relating to medicines and their uses, whether promotional or not, that is sponsored by a pharmaceutical company must identify that fact sufficiently prominently so that the reader or recipient is aware of the position from the outset (Clause 9.10 of the ABPI Code).

-3.7 Are "teaser" advertisements permitted that alert a reader to the fact that information on something new will follow (without specifying the nature of what will follow)?
+3.7 Are "teaser" advertisements (i.e. advertisements that alert a reader to the fact that information on something new will follow, without specifying the nature of what will follow) permitted?

-While there is no specific reference to such advertisements in the Regulations, they are prohibited by Clause 9 of the ABPI Code.
+While there is no specific reference to such advertisements in the Regulations, they are considered unacceptable by Clause 9 of the ABPI Code.